Julie Andrews Talks Her Iconic ‘Mary Poppins’ Role & Her Lonely Childhood In ‘Home Work’

 The movie was so popular that it spawned a recent sequel, though she did not make an appearance in the movie for a very specific reason.

-Now, the award-winning actress is discussing her famous role to Good Morning America, in addition to other aspects of her life and career.
+Now, the award-winning actress is discussing her famous role with Good Morning America, in addition to other aspects of her life and career.

 Andrews said that the journey to Mary Poppins certainly had an interesting start, after she was phoned by author P.L.
-Travers — while Andrews was still in the hospital, having given birth the day before.
+Travers while she was still in the hospital, having given birth the day before.

 Travers told Andrews that though she was too “pretty” for the role, at least she had the proper nose for the part.
 Andrews added that she had a “ski slope” nose that tipped upwards.